GoldenCoqui/cs340-Algorithms-and-Data-Structures-Projects/README.md

 # CS340
 **These are projects I have done in my Algorithms and Data structures course**

-Go to the different branches to see the indivdual projects I have done
+Go to the different folders to see the indivdual projects I have done

 - project-1 = Time complexity of heap sort vs insertion sort
 - project-2 = priority queue